Raki22/BookingCom-Reviews-Crawler/README.md

 This is a project with Scrapy and Selenium combined in order to crawl booking.com site for hotels and their reviews of a pre-specified city.

+## Prerequisites

+1- you need to download and add Geckodriver (the driver for firefox browser) to your system's path.

+2- make sure Firefox is installed and compatible with Gecko driver.

 ## Usage Instructions

 1- first of all, make a new python virtual environment: ``` virtualenv <env_name> ```